Blog

 This is what I offer

-In my sessions with parents, caregivers, educators—and children—
+In our sessions with parents, caregivers, educators, and children,

 we don’t just talk about behavior.